michaeljclark/michaeljclark.github.io/asm.md

 ### Assembler Pseudo-instructions

-The assembler implements a number of convenience psuedo-instructions that are formed in relation to instructions in the base ISA, but the pseudo-instructions have implicit arguments or in some case reversed arguments.
+The assembler implements a number of convenience psuedo-instructions that are formed from instructions in the base ISA, but have implicit arguments or in some case reversed arguments, that result in distinct semantics.

 The following table list assembler pseudo instructions: